chaitanyaRathod14/FLOWX-AI-Receivables-Recovery-Optimizer/README.md

 As the number of customers and invoices increases, manually making these decisions becomes difficult and time-consuming.

 FLOWX addresses this problem by combining invoice data, payment behavior, risk analysis, and recovery strategies into a single platform.

 ---

+# Solution

+FLOWX converts receivables data into actionable recovery decisions.

+Instead of simply showing that an invoice is overdue, FLOWX attempts to determine:

+1. Which invoices require attention
+2. The risk associated with each invoice
+3. The customer's historical payment behavior
+4. The factors contributing to the risk
+5. The recovery strategies that can be considered
+6. The expected recovery from each strategy
+7. Which strategy provides the best expected outcome

+This allows businesses to move from reactive collections to more intelligent and prioritized recovery.

+---